SammyMj/gitskills/README.md

 # gitskills
-creating a new branch is quackl
+creating a new branch is quick & sample